 Yes and no. Maybe so.
-There is no doubt that doctors notice attractive patients just as much as you couldn't help but notice someone too tall, too short, coughing uncontrollably, lisping, shuffling along, or too ugly.
+There is no doubt that doctors notice attractive patients just as much as you couldn't help but notice someone too tall, too short, coughing uncontrollably, lisping, shuffling along, or unattractive.
 You can't help but notice the pretty, the beautiful, the statuesque, the stylish, the bombshell, the vivacious, or the handsome - that's biologically driven magnetism you can't shut off and leave at the door.
 But 'turned on' is the tricky part.
 'Turned on', meaning to feel sexually aroused in your nether parts with a throbbing beat to "tap dat" is less likely than you might think in a clinical setting.

 Now if there is one fear greater than the fear of public speaking, I believe it is the fear of stripping down naked in front of anyone, including your doctor.
 It is so embarrassing that it doesn’t even make it onto fear polls.
 People prefer not to speak of it.
 Guys will apologetically claim the chill of the office or low barometric pressure or some other absurdity has put them at an anatomical disadvantage when having their “junk” examined.
 Girls will put off having pap smears done for years putting themselves at risk for undetected cervical cancer.
 Why so shy?

 Don't people realize that you can die of cervical cancer, never of embarrassment?
 Maybe it’s the social asymmetry - I show you mine, how come you aren't reciprocating and showing me yours.
 The transaction feels unfair.
 But if doctors had to strip down to match each time you did, I bet a lot of pelvic exams would be deferred.
 Not to mention the risk of mutual attraction, “hello doctor, is that your stethoscope in your pocket or are you just happy to see me?”